MeisterReporter/rars-custom/README.md

 ## New-Features

+- **Themes:**
   - Multiple Themes, including Darklaf (a customizable theme)
+- **Tabs**
   - Closing files via the tab
   - Reordering tabs via drag and drop
+- **Editor**
+  - Macros: Define your own code shortcuts with parameters.
+Write your macro and press enter to replace it with the code snippet.
+  - Live syntax and error checker.
+Underlines errors and warnings in the editor
   - Jump directly to used subroutines by clicking on the name (CTRL + Click)
+  - Suggest subroutines in the autocomplete popup
+- **Other**
   - Support for opening multiple files at once
   - Created new icons, which where missing
+  - Fixed Bugs & Updated to newer Java Version (21)

 ## Features